aidos-lab/aidos-lab.github.io/content/wiki/website-maintenance/updating-projects.md

 Make sure you:
 1. Edit the arXiv link.
-2. Change `project-name.svg` in to the name of your new image.
+2. Change `project-name.svg` to the name of your new uploaded image.
 3. Change the alt text to reflect your project title.

 ### Step 3: Final Check & PR Submission